delisov/WindowsCalculator/README.md

 As a part of a test task for one of prospective employers I did this thoroughly copied Windows Calculator.
 Amount of time and energy consumed requires me to share this openly with the world :)

-It's MIT license, so feel free to use it for any commercial or non-commercial projects
+It's under MIT license, so feel free to use it for any commercial or non-commercial projects

 Features:
 * Aero Glass Background (called Acrylic in Windows 10)